schwarzmx/linking-prediction/README.md

 To run each of the algorithms execute either of the main scripts and provide their corresponding parameters.
 Both algorithm implementations expect a CSV with three columns (u,v,y), which represent edges (u,v) with their respective label.
-For some syntetic sample datasets look at the `datasets` folder.
+For some syntetic sample datasets look at the `dataset` folder.

 ## Requirements
 The code was coded in Matlab using the Optimization Toolbox, but could be used also